He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 So Felsenberg, the spokesman for the commission, is now changing his story.

-Eh, we didn't know about it.
+Yeah, we didn't know about it.

-Oh, oh, sorry, we did know about it.
+Oh, sorry, we did know about it.

 Al Felsenberg, okay, Al is his first name.

-Al Felsenberg, the spokesman, Said that the Commission staff remained convinced the information provided by the military officer, July 2004 briefing, was inaccurate in a significant way.
+Al Felsenberg, the spokesman, said that the Commission staff remained convinced the information provided by the military officer July 2004 briefing was inaccurate in a significant way.

 Felsenberg said he wasn't brushed off.